allenzhang83/clearpoint-assessment/README.md

 ## Run the Application

-Install .net 6 if not already installed.
+Install .net 6 if not already installed.<br/>
 Start debugging normally in Visual Studio.
 The landing page is the swagger UI.
 <br/><br/>